-Woodstove heating system has been a huge improvement in comparison to our old fashioned fireplace with an open hearth.
+This woodstove heating system has been a huge improvement in comparison to our old-fashioned fireplace with an open hearth.

-Although we loved our Jetmaster open fire, we found we were hardly using it.
-Despite cold winter nights, and poor home insulation, the schlep of emptying the heavy grate daily and cleaning out the ash was becoming too much.
+Although we loved our old Jetmaster, we found we were hardly using it.
+Despite cold winter nights and poor home insulation, the schlep of emptying the heavy grate daily and cleaning out the ash was becoming too much.

-Why, you may well ask?
-It takes a strong back to lift that heavy grate, carry it outside, empty the ash and brush it clean; not done properly, it stank and made the whole living area smell.
+Why you may well ask?
+It takes a strong back to lift that heavy grate, carry it outside and empty the ash; not done properly, it stank and made the whole living-area smell.